S10skeleton/My-Flix/README.md

 3. Setup environment variables in `.env` file.

+4. Build the site: 'npm run build'

-4. Start the server: 'npm start'
+5. Start the server: 'npm start'

 ## Usage

 After starting the server, navigate to `http://localhost:3000` on your web browser to access the MyFlix application.
+You will obviously need to provite your own movie files

 ## Contributing